BramVanroy/lt3-2019-transformer-trainer/README.md

 page on how to install torch for our environment.
 (You don't need to install torchvision.)
 Weoh has CUDA10.1 installed.
 If you run into issues with the torch installation, you can come see me or ask Michaël.
 This is likely due to the default CUDA version not being CUDA10.1.
-- Apart from PyTorch you also need to install:
+- Apart from PyTorch you also need:
   - pandas
   - sklearn
   - scipy